 Many childhood illnesses are caused by viruses.
 All it takes is a single child to bring a virus to school for the spread to begin.
 Consider this common scenario — a child who has a cold coughs or sneezes in the classroom.
 The children sitting nearby inhale the infected respiratory droplets and the cold spreads.

 Frequent hand-washing is one of the simplest — and most effective — ways to prevent the spread of germs.
 Suggest soaping up for as long as it takes to sing the "Happy Birthday" song twice.
 Remind your child to wash his or her hands:

 - After blowing his or her nose, coughing, or sneezing

 Common sense can go a long way toward staying healthy in school.
-In addition to frequent hand-washing, teach your child other school health basics:
+In addition to frequent hand-washing, encourage your child to:

-- Keep your hands away from your eyes and out of your mouth.
-Remind your child that hands are often covered in germs.
+- Keep your hands away from your eyes, nose and mouth.
+Remind your child that germs spread this way.

-Of course, it's also important for your child to eat a healthy diet, get plenty of sleep, and stay current on his or her vaccinations — including a yearly flu vaccine.
+Of course, it's also important for your child to stay current on his or her vaccinations — including a yearly flu vaccine.
 To prevent spreading illness at home, use the same tips for the entire family.

 Nov.
 10, 2017

 - CDC says "Take 3" actions to fight the flu.
 Centers for Disease Control and Prevention. http://www.cdc.gov/flu/protect/preventing.htm.
 Accessed Oct.
 19, 2017.